Barcelona in November – what’s it like to visit off season

 How to get from Barcelona Airport to the city center

 The easiest way to get from El Prat Airport to the city center is to take the Aerobus.
-It takes about 35 minutes and the bus makes just a few stops in the city: Pl Universitรคt, Plaรงa d’Espanya and Plaรงa de Catalunya.
+It takes about 30-35 minutes, depending on your stop and traffic.
+The bus makes a few stops in the city: Pl Universität, Plaça d’Espanya and Plaça de Catalunya.
 You can catch the bus on the ground level of the airport.
-Once you collect your luggage, head down the escalator and you will see a couple of buses lined up ( along with a line of people ).
+Once you collect your luggage, head down the escalator and you will see a couple of buses lined up.

 To catch the bus back to the airport, head back to the closest Aerobus stop.
-The two stops, that are most likely going to be the most convenient are Plaรงa de Catalunya and Plaรงa d’Espanya.
+The two stops, that are most likely going to be the most convenient are Plaça de Catalunya and Plaça d’Espanya.

-IMPORTANT: Aerobus has 2 buses heading to El Prat Airport: Bus T1 and T2, with the numbers indicating the Terminal.
+IMPORTANT: Aerobus has 2 buses heading to El Prat Airport: Bus A1 and A2, with the numbers indicating the Terminal.
 It’s important to check which terminal your flight is leaving from, as they are 4 km away.
 There is a shuttle connecting both Terminals if you mess up, but if you short on time, you most likely don’t need the extra hassle.

 How to get around Barcelona

 Unlike Granada or Sevilla, Barcelona is a big city.
 Yes, you will be able to walk plenty, but no matter where you stay, some attractions will be further away.
 You will most likely need to use Uber or public transportation.
-As it happens, Barcelona’s Metro is very well built and really easy to use.
-If you have limited time in Barcelona, and want to see as much as possible, getting around by Metro is my number 1 advice.
+Good news is, Barcelona has a great and easy to use Metro system.
+If you have limited time in Barcelona, and want to see as much as possible, getting around by Metro is what I recommend.
 It’s easy to use, cheap and reliable.

 If you are in Barcelona for a few days, the best deal is to get the T-Casual subway card.
 The card was introduced in 2020 and replaces the T10 card.
 Just like the old card, T-Casual is valid for 10 journeys up to 75 minutes.
 However, unlike T10, you cannot share T-Casual card with other people.